KnifeySpooney/SP3CTR/Roadmap.md

 Our development will proceed in phases, incrementally adding features and refining the user experience.

-### Phase 1: Enhancing Core Functionality & User Experience (Est. v0.2 – v0.4)
+### Phase 1: Enhancing Core Functionality & User Experience (Est. v0.2 – v0.5)

 Focused on making the current tool more robust, user-friendly, and capable for basic analysis.

-#### 💾 Save & Load Captures - 50 % Complete
+#### 💾 Save & Load Captures ✅ - 100 % Complete

 - Implement functionality to save captured packets to PCAP files  ✅
-- Allow loading and analyzing existing PCAP files within SP3CTR's interface
+- Allow loading and analyzing existing PCAP files within SP3CTR's interface  ✅

 #### 📚 Enhanced Packet Detail View - 50% Complete

 - Provide a dedicated panel to show more detailed, human-readable information about a selected packet  ✅
-- Include tooltips ❓ to explain common networking terms and abbreviations directly in the UI
+- Include tooltips ❓ to explain common networking terms and abbreviations directly in the UI  - In Production

 #### 🎨 UI Polish & Refinements

 - Introduce more intuitive icons for protocols and actions
-- Refine the layout for better readability and information hierarchy
+- Refine the layout for better readability and information hierarchy ✅
+- Glassmorphism UI - In Production

 #### 🔍 Advanced Basic Filtering - 50 % Complete